About the PhD in Actuarial Science programme

 Year 1 - Theory and Methods

 In the first year you will attend a number of taught courses aiming to provide training in your research field and exposure to wider research areas.
-You will be able to take PhD-level courses in Finance, as well as, if appropriate, drawn from Cass MSc programmes.
+You will be able to take PhD-level courses in Finance, as well as, if appropriate, drawn from Bayes MSc programmes.
 These courses are academically rigorous and you will need to be examined in them.

-In parallel, you will commence your academic research, under the supervision of Cass academics.
+In parallel, you will commence your academic research, under the supervision of Bayes academics.
 At the end of the first academic year, you will submit a research dissertation, demonstrating a clear formulation of a suitable research topic and substantial progress towards your first academic paper.

 In order to progress to the following year students will need to pass a minimum of three or a maximum of five modules and complete a dissertation in the third term.